skyvers/skyve-dev-guide/chapters/concepts.md

 An action is declared as part of the action declaration section of a view.
-Each declaration nominates the Java class and representation information specific to that view, including the action’s button text, icon, visibility, confirmation text, tool-tip text etc. Skyve will not allow an action to be displayed on a view unless the user’s role declares execute privileges for the action.
+Each declaration nominates the Java class and representation information specific to that view, including the action's button text, icon, visibility, confirmation text, tool-tip text etc. Skyve will not allow an action to be displayed on a view unless the user's role declares execute privileges for the action.

 ### Enumerations